raipc/atsd-jdbc/README.md

 | strategy | file, stream | `stream` |
 | connectTimeout | interval in seconds | 5 |
 | readTimeout | interval in seconds | 0 |

+## Resultset Processing Strategy

+`file` strategy copies data received from the database to a file on the local file system and proceeds to read rows from the temporary file on `ResultSet.next()` invocation.

+`stream` strategy buffers data received from the database into the application memory and returns rows on `ResultSet.next()` invocation directly from a memory structure.

+While `stream` strategy may be more performant, it requires more memory.
+Applications are advised to choose the strategy based on available heap memory, disk space and expected resultset sizes.

+Generally, `stream` strategy is better suited to queries returning thousands of rows, whereas the `file` strategy can process millions of rows provided disk space is available.

 ## Apache Maven